precap/dcc-ex.github.io/docs/ex-installer/managing-config-files.rst

 Any app that can edit plain text files can be used.

-* Create or select a folder to store the files.   :dcc-ex-red-italic:`This MUST NOT be inside any of the folders created by the installer.``
+* Create or select a folder to store the files.   :dcc-ex-red-bold-italic:`This MUST NOT be inside any of the folders created by the installer.``
 * Copy `config-sample.h` from github or the |EX-I| install folders.
 * Rename `config-sample.h` to `config.h` and edit as needed
 * If needed, create `myAutomation.h` and edit as needed